-The copyright in this specification is owned by the Promoter Members of Bluetooth® Special Interest Group (SIG), Inc. ("Bluetooth SIG").
-Use of these specifications and any related intellectual property (collectively, the "Specification"), is governed by the Promoters Membership Agreement among the Promoter Members and Bluetooth SIG (the "Promoters Agreement"), certain membership agreements between Bluetooth SIG and its Adopter and Associate Members (the "Membership Agreements") and the Bluetooth Specification Early Adopters Agreements (1.2 Early Adopters Agreements) among Early Adopter members of the unincorporated Bluetooth SIG and the Promoter Members (the "Early Adopters Agreement").
-Certain rights and obligations of the Promoter Members under the Early Adopters Agreements have been assigned to Bluetooth SIG by the Promoter Members.
+Use of Bluetooth Specifications and any related intellectual property is governed by the Promoters Membership Agreement among the Promoter Members and Bluetooth SIG (the "Promoters Agreement"), certain membership agreements between Bluetooth SIG and its Adopter and Associate Members, including, but not limited to, the Membership Application, the Bluetooth Patent/Copyright License Agreement and the Bluetooth Trademark License Agreement (collectively, the "Membership Agreements") and the Bluetooth Specification Early Adopters Agreements (1.2 Early Adopters Agreements) among Early Adopter members of the unincorporated Bluetooth SIG and the Promoter Members (the "Early Adopters Agreement").
+Certain rights and obligations of the Promoter Members under the Early Adopters Agreements bar been assigned to Bluetooth SIG by the Promoter Members.

 Use of the Specification by anyone who is not a member of Bluetooth SIG or a party to an Early Adopters Agreement (each such person or party, a "Member") is prohibited.
-The legal rights and obligations of each Member are governed by their applicable Membership Agreement, Early Adopters Agreement or Promoters Agreement.
+The use of any portion of a Bluetooth Specification may involve the use of intellectual property rights ("IPR"), including pending or issued patents, or copyrights or other rights.
+Bluetooth SIG has made no search or investigation for such rights and disclaims any undertaking or duty to do so.
+The legal rights and obligations of each Member are governed by the applicable Membership Agreements, Early Adopters Agreement or Promoters Agreement.
 No license, express or implied, by estoppel or otherwise, to any intellectual property rights are granted herein.

-Any use of the Specification not in compliance with the terms of the applicable Membership Agreement, Early Adopters Agreement or Promoters Agreement is prohibited and any such prohibited use may result in termination of the applicable Membership Agreement or Early Adopters Agreement and other liability permitted by the applicable agreement or by applicable law to Bluetooth SIG or any of its members for patent, copyright and/or trademark infringement.
+Any use of the Specification not in compliance with the terms of the applicable Membership Agreements, Early Adopters Agreement or Promoters Agreement is prohibited and any such prohibited use may result in (i) termination of the applicable Membership Agreements or Early Adopters Agreement and (ii) liability claims by Bluetooth SIG or any of its Members for patent, copyright and/or trademark infringement claims permitted by the applicable agreement or by applicable law.